-Sample Scripts
+Sample Script

-Use the first script below when working one-on-one with a student who is a beginner at the Picture Match activity.
+The first script below describes the procedure for working one-to-one with a student who is a beginner at the Phrase Match activity.
 The Correction Procedures section contains a script for reviewing the work of students who are completing the activity independently.